Reactive Synthesis of Smart Contract Control Flows: Parameterized TSL for Smart Contract Specifications

-We introduce parameterized TSL and parameterized LTL together with some notation we make use of in the next section.

-\paragraph{Parameterized TSL} Technically, parameterized TSL is TSL with quantification over infinitely many constants and cells.
+Parameterized TSL extends TSL with universally quantified parameters.
 Let $P$ be a set of parameters and $\cells_P$ a set of parameterized cells, where each cell is of the form $\cell{c}(p_1, \ldots, p_m)$ with $p_1, \ldots, p_m \in P$.
-A parameterized TSL formula is a formula $\forall p_1, \ldots, \forall p_n \ldot \psi$, where $\psi$ is a TSL formula with cells from $\cells_P$ and which allows parameters from $P$ as base terms in function terms and predicate terms.
+A parameterized TSL formula is a formula $\forall p_1, \ldots, \forall p_n \ldot \psi$, where $\psi$ is a TSL formula with cells from $\cells_P$ and which may use parameters as base terms in function and predicate terms.
 We require that the formula is closed, i.e., every parameter occurring in $\psi$ is bound in the quantifier prefix.